dbalabka/aerys-benchmark/README.md

 has almost same performance as reactors based on ev, libevent or php-uv extensions.
 It is hard to compare ReactPHP with other servers implementations, because it doesn't support keeping connections alive.
-But comparing Aerys non-keep-alive version ReactPHP we can see that ReactPHP performing better.
+But comparing Aerys and ReactPHP non-keep-alive versions we can see that ReactPHP performing better.

 ## Testing environment